yosemitebandit/barebones-resume/readme.md

-trying out markdown for a simple resume
+resumes in markdown

-#### pipeline
+#### usage
-* write yourself up in `resume.md`
+* write your resume in a markdown file, see `resume.md` for an example
-* run `compose.py` to inject the html contents into a basic template with some css
+* run `compose.py resume.md > index.html` to send your html-ified resume into a basic template
+* adjust `styles.css` to your liking
-* view that page with `python -m SimpleHTTPServer` and maybe export it as a pdf via your browser
+* view the output page with `python -m SimpleHTTPServer` and maybe export it as a pdf via your browser -- see `resume.pdf` for an example